anchua224/TheBuzzGroupProject/README.md

     - Admin:
       - 1. javadoc
     - Backend:
+	  - 1. Getting the Google API to work an some problems with credentials
     - Mobile:
       - 1. Ideas aren’t able to display because of the null error
       - 2. Google API not fully tested